Eyes of Laura Mars

-Eyes of Laura Mars is a 1978 American neo noir mystery-thriller film starring Faye Dunaway and Tommy Lee Jones and directed by Irvin Kershner.
+Eyes of Laura Mars is a 1978 American neo-noir supernatural horror thriller film directed by Irvin Kershner and starring Faye Dunaway, Tommy Lee Jones, Brad Dourif, René Auberjonois, and Raul Julia.
+It follows a New York City fashion photographer (Dunaway) who suddenly develops the clairvoyant ability to witness disturbing serial murders from the point of view of the killer.
 The screenplay was adapted (in collaboration with David Zelag Goodman) from a spec script titled Eyes, written by John Carpenter; it was Carpenter's first major studio film.
 H. B. Gilmour later wrote a novelization.

 Producer Jon Peters, who was dating Barbra Streisand at the time, bought the screenplay as a starring vehicle for her, but Streisand eventually decided not to take the role because of "the kinky nature of the story", as Peters later explained.
-As a result, the role went to Dunaway, who had just won an Oscar for her performance in Network.
+As a result, the role went to Dunaway, who had just won an Oscar for her performance in Network (1976).
 Streisand nevertheless felt that "Prisoner", the torch song from the film, would be a good power ballad vehicle for her.
-She sang it on the soundtrack and garnered a moderate hit as a result (the record peaked at number 21 on the Billboard Hot 100).
+She recorded the song for the soundtrack and it peaked at number 21 on the Billboard Hot 100.
+Peters commissioned photographer Helmut Newton to provide the images that stand in for Laura Mars' portfolio in the film.

-Eyes of Laura Mars is said to be an example of an American version of the Italian giallo genre.
-Peters commissioned photographer Helmut Newton to provide the images that stand in for Laura Mars' portfolio.
-The film is also noted for its use of red herrings and its twist ending.
+Released on August 2, 1978, by Columbia Pictures, the film was a box-office success, grossing $20 million domestically.
+Some critics and film scholars have noted Eyes of Laura Mars as an American version of the Italian giallo with elements of the slasher film, and it has gone on to develop a cult following.